-Micronics recommends using the following equipment with the M54Pe for a typical configuration:
+Micronics recommends using the following equipment with the M4Pi for a typical configuration:

-- Chassis with standard hardware (tower case preferable). - A high quality power supply capable of providing continuous power within a 5 volt range, plus or minus 5% (eg. 4.75 to 5.25).
-A power filter may be used with a noisy AC power source. - PS/2 or compatible keyboard (depends on model). - AT-compatible keyboard (depends on model). - Eight ohm speaker. - Standard ribbon cables for internal connections. - Standard power cord (grounded). - Heat sink with cooling fan for each CPU (required).
+- Chassis with standard hardware.

+- A high quality power supply capable of providing continuous power within a 5 volt range, plus or minus 5% (eg. 4.75 to 5.25).
+A power filter may be used with a noisy AC power source.

+- AT compatible keyboard (AT Version).

+- PS/2 compatible keyboard and mouse (PS/2 Version).

+- Eight ohm speaker.

+- Standard ribbon cables for internal connections.

+- Standard power cord (grounded).

+- CPU heat sink.